activebridge/activebridge.github.io/_posts/2019-08-22-what-is-it-staff-augmentation-an-efficient-solution-to-extend-your-dev-team.md

 background: what-is-it-staff-augmentation-an-efficient-solution-to-extend-your-dev-team-back
 category: pm_team_management
 date: "2019-08-22"
-description: IT Staff Augmentation as Efficient Solution to Augment In-house Team
 layout: post
 post-id: what-is-it-staff-augmentation-an-efficient-solution-to-extend-your-dev-team
-title: What is It Staff Augmentation?
-An Efficient Solution to Extend Your Dev Team
+post-title: "What is It Staff Augmentation?
+An Efficient Solution to Extend Your Dev Team"
 time-to-read: 5 min
 scripts: [post]

+author-url: ""
+article-body: ""
+date-modified: "2020-02-25"
+description: "Firms spend a great deal of time and money on employees retraining courses, trainings, and seminars"
+title: "IT Staff Augmentation as Efficient Solution to Augment In-house Team"
 ---

 The market expansion and profit increasing, the maximum use of competitive advantages, and the adaptation to new realities and consumers’ requirements make owners of companies implement complex information technology solutions and diversify production.
 Hence, the need to increase the flexibility and creativity of staff.
 Firms spend a great deal of time and money on employees retraining courses, trainings, and seminars.
 Moreover, nobody can guarantee a result that would meet the expectations.
 How do you solve a staffing problem?
 How do you cope with the lack of employees’ qualification and technical skills?
 How do you quickly launch a new solution and start making a profit?
 We’ll discuss all these issues in this article.